Member Boats: 1943-1954

 Homeport: Springfield, MO

-1954 Chris Craft Special Sportsman 20′ with hardtop owned by Don & Kathy Parker
+1954 Chris Craft Special Sportsman 20′ with hardtop once owned by Don & Kathy Parker

 She underwent a complete restoration in early 2000 and had been in the water only 3 times after her multi-year restoration which included a West System bottom, engine overhaul, new upholstery, and refinish.
 All wood is original.

-Since our acquisition we have converted her 130 hp M engine to 12 volts, added new floor covering, new aluminum fuel tank, new prop and strut and an additional gauge panel that includes fuel gauge, switches for front and rear bilge pumps, fume detector, 12 volt outlet, and she now sits on a new trailer.
+Since that acquisition, converted her 130 hp M engine to 12 volts, added new floor covering, new aluminum fuel tank, new prop and strut and an additional gauge panel that includes fuel gauge, switches for front and rear bilge pumps, fume detector, 12 volt outlet, and she now sits on a new trailer.